Experts in identifying indicator species by DNA barcoding

 DNA barcoding (i.e., the use of a short genomic region for species-level identification) can overcome many of these limitations and, hence, has become more and more used in biodiversity studies.
 On the one hand, DNA barcoding can be applied to standardise species identification, thus avoiding the recurrent problems of misidentification.
 On the other hand, DNA barcoding makes the description of cryptic species feasible and is applicable to any single specimen, even if it is damaged or in an immature stage of development (eggs, larvae…).

-On the whole, our DNA barcoding service provides a cost-effective tool to improve species resolution and obtain more accurate and reproducible biodiversity inventories.
+On the whole, our indicator species identification service for environmental monitoring provides a cost-effective tool to improve species resolution and obtain more accurate and reproducible biodiversity inventories.

 How we work